seattlemethod/prototypes/system/system.md

 [list-of-sources](sources-of-events/list-of-sources.md)

 The general journal is a projection of the events journal.
+[General journal entries](https://xbrlsite.azurewebsites.net/seattlemethod/platinum/transactions/gl_ModelStructure.html).

 The general ledger is a projection of the general journal.